d5-ai/delphi-api/README.md

 Each file can be run using `poetry run python3 filename`

 1. First you need to populate your Redis storage.
-This is done by running `sync.py `This takes some time upto 15 minutes currently.
+This is done by running `sync.py `This takes some time up to 15 minutes currently.
 2. Now you are ready to launch the event listener by running `listener.py`
 3. Finally you can run the api to get real time values from Redis using `wsgy.py`